Toolkitmn/Petister/README.md

 new Game and a button in HTML coding inside the interface index.html file linking it to the html file of the new Game saved in the PETister folder in C:/.
 Respect the Black and Green Screen line to maintain that retro style.
 This project was built in 2025.

-IDEA: It is possible to build a retro style Computer with this interface a PC with a retro case, windows or linux etc. by adding at startup the a browser linked to the local page of this Project; index.html.
+IDEA: It is possible to build a retro style Computer with this interface a PC with a retro case, windows or linux etc. by adding at startup a browser linked to the local page of this Project; index.html.